Chapter 21: Manonash

 Ghani had been called to Mahabaleshwar on 8 February, but he fell ill.
 He was then instructed to come for three days from the 12th, if he recovered.
 Baba wrote to him:

 Well, cheer up, sonny.
+Think less of money And more of honey.

 Before beginning his seclusion in Mahabaleshwar, Baba said: "This seclusion, which is connected with my New Life oath and the desired final result, will be unique.
 It will be a partial seclusion and, unlike the Old Life seclusions, I will not confine myself to a small room for the entire day."